Blog

 When was the last time you spent a day completely disconnected from technology?
 How often do you check emails outside of work hours?
 Is your attention constantly grabbed by apps that notify you of everything going on in your world, as it happens?

-Work for good people.
 Getting ahead in our careers unquestionably takes dedication and hard work.
 However, recognise when you are working for someone who lacks decency and respect for your well-being.

-One CEO I’ve worked with was furious a member of his team hadn’t yet responded to an email he sent late on Friday night.
+One CEO I’ve worked with was furious that a member of his team hadn’t yet responded to an email he sent late on Friday night.
 It was first thing Monday morning.
 Don’t work for this guy or his mates.
 They’ll take everything you’ve got to give and demand more.
 The only sensible course of action when working for an unreasonable person is to move on.